ei23com/diy-smart-home/DOCS/EN/docs/index.md

 Maybe it's not as easy to configure as the Home Assistant OS, for example, but you get a lot more customization options and get in touch with the docker-compose.yml notation, which is also a great tool.
 And you don't even have to use Home Assistant if you prefer OpenHAB or IObroker for example.
 All on one system.

+---

+!!!warning "IMPORTANT SECURITY NOTICE"

+    **This script was developed for trusted environments** where the user fully understands the security implications.
+It is **NOT suitable** for use in production or publicly accessible environments without additional security measures.

+    **Critical by design:** SSH root login enabled, sudo without password.
+These are intentional decisions for ease of use in isolated lab networks. **You must harden the system** if exposed to untrusted networks.
+See Security Audit for details and hardening instructions.

+---

 ![ei23 terminal](https://ei23.de/bilder/ei23-terminal.gif)

 ![ei23 Dashboard](https://ei23.de/bilder/ei23-dashboard.jpg)